Part 2 - GUI

 An interactive command view scoped to a selected session (e.g., run a task against a beacon, see task result and errors).
 This is typically where you “live” during hands-on work.

-The console try it’s best to provide an auto completion for usual commands.
-It pull the results every seconds.
-If mutliple GUI are connected to the same session, they all receive the output results.
+The console tries its best to provide auto-completion for common commands.
+It pulls the results every second.
+If multiple GUI clients are connected to the same session, they all receive the output results.

 ScriptPanel